StSchwerdtfeger/Active-Inference-in-R/README.md

 # Next:
 SimpSimScript is my second attempt to replicate the Simpliefied_Simulation_Script.m
 - Finsihed the big loop!
 Appears to be fine.
 Got to chekc G_error, as the result is rather high on average in the R script, so the multiplication or softmac() function might be the issue.
 Will see.
+Also: Only works for Gen_model = 2 so far.
+The issue lies somewhere in the POMDP_model_structure() function....
 - cell_md_dot for the Comb input needs external sum() so far (not the most elegant solution, but not as bad as with B_norm() - both have to be checked for flexibility on different models based on the script in the future.
 For the ATUT model it works so far.